Five important things to know about

 All personal injury firms offer no win no fee agreements.
 However, they are not all the same and if you know what to look for, much more of your settlement stays in your pocket.

-25% fee cap vs daylight robbery
+25% fee cap

 A good way to ensure that you get the vast majority of your settlement or judgment is to put a cap on how much your lawyer can charge you.

 So why do we offer a 25% cap?
 It’s because it provides a fair outcome for both parties – our clients and ourselves.
-At our firm, Oszkar Denes handles all personal injury claims.
-While Oszkar now represents exclusively injured claimants, in the past he used to act for insurance companies, so he knows all the tricks and tactics.
+At our firm, Oszkar Denes oversees all personal injury claims.
+While Oszkar now exclusively represents injured claimants, in the past he used to act for insurance companies, so he knows all the tricks and tactics.
 The reality is, when you are competent, it is entirely possible to keep your professional fees at a reasonable level and still deliver great value.

 Warning about “no risk” guarantees